All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Is compounded tirzepatide available?

 Yes.
-FormBlends offers compounded tirzepatide prepared by FDA-registered 503B outsourcing facilities.
-Compounded tirzepatide contains the same active ingredient as branded Mounjaro and Zepbound.
+FormBlends offers compounded tirzepatide prepared by licensed 503A compounding pharmacies.
+Compounded tirzepatide contains tirzepatide as its active ingredient.
+It is not FDA-approved as a finished product.
 As with all compounded medications, the finished product is not FDA-approved, though it is manufactured under cGMP standards with third-party potency and purity testing.
 Your physician determines whether semaglutide or tirzepatide is the better fit for your specific situation.

 Who is a better candidate for tirzepatide versus semaglutide?